7 Logo Design Mistakes To Avoid

 Giving unrelated and diverse references to your designer

-Not all colours combinations look good together.
-While it is a always an advantage to leave the colour choices to designer, there is no harm in suggesting a couple of colours.
-And since not everyone has the eye to identify that colour balance, trust your designer for the final choice of colours.
+Not all colors combinations look good together.
+While it is always an advantage to leave the color choices to the designer, there is no harm in suggesting a couple of colors.
+And since not everyone has the eye to identify that color balance, trust your designer for the final choice of colors.

 Changing the business name and tagline mid way

 Some people go in for logo design activity even without finalizing their company name.
 This is a blunder and could invite a complete rework with a change of name.

 Logos are often designed with a combination of typeface and shapes, where shapes support the typefaces.
 If the length or shape of character change, the supporting shape will not look balanced with the new text and logo will look out of place.

 Everyone has different choices.
 Logo design is an interactive process where the initial concepts get refined through a series of iterations.

 If there are too many people interacting with and giving feedback to the designer, it often becomes a never-ending process causing frustration at the end.